 The Commission's basic financial statements are prepared on the basis of accounting principles generally accepted in the United States of America for governmental entities and insurance enterprises where applicable.
-The primary purpose of the Commission is to provide property and casualty insurance coverage for Ocean County Proper and its' inter-agencies that are members of the Commission.
+The primary purpose of the Commission is to provide property and casualty insurance coverage for Ocean County Proper and its inter-agencies that are members of the Commission.
 The Commission maintains separate enterprise funds by incurred years and line of coverage.
 The basic financial statements are presented on an accrual basis of accounting.
 The three basic financial statements presented are as follows:

-Statement of Net Position - This statement presents information reflecting the Commission's assets, liabilities and net position.
-Net position represents the amount of total assets less total liabilities.
+Comparative Statements of Net Position (Deficit) - This statement presents information reflecting the Commission's assets, liabilities, and net position (deficit).
+Net position (deficit) represents the amount of total assets, less total liabilities.

-Statement of Revenues, Expenses, and Changes in Net Position - This statement reflects the Commission's operating revenues and expenses, as well as non-operating items during the reporting period.
-The change in net position for an enterprise fund is similar to net profit or loss for any other insurance company.
+Comparative Statements of Revenues, Expenses, and Changes in Net Position (Deficit) - This statement reflects the Commission's operating revenues and expenses, as well as non-operating items during the reporting period.
+The change in net position (deficit) for an enterprise fund is similar to net profit or loss for any other insurance company.

-Statement of Cash Flows - The statement of cash flows is presented on the direct method of reporting, which reflects cash flows from operating and investing activities.
+Comparative Statements of Cash Flows - The comparative statements of cash flows are presented on the direct method of reporting, which reflects cash flows from operating, noncapital financing, and investing activities.
 Cash collections and payments are reflected in this statement to arrive at the net increase or decrease in cash for the year.